 Older ovens used rope gaskets made with asbestos fibers, which seal the door to the stove.
 These gaskets help hold in heat so food cooks evenly.

-These rope gaskets are woven from different fibers, including asbestos.
 While most rope gasket manufacturers use fiberglass today, older ovens may have gaskets made of asbestos.
-Anyone living in an older home with an older oven may want to find out if their oven manufacturer used asbestos rope gaskets.
+Anyone living in an older home or who owns an older oven may want to find out if their oven manufacturer used asbestos rope gaskets.

 Asbestos in Exercise Equipment

-Many people have spent time riding a bike, walking on a treadmill or using other exercise equipment.
-Surprisingly, some of these popular household products have asbestos-containing parts.
+Many people have spent time riding a bike, walking on a treadmill or using other exercise gear.
+Surprisingly, some popular pieces of exercise equipment have asbestos-containing parts.

 Bicycle Brake Pads

-While many people know auto brakes have a history of asbestos use, some bicycle brakes have used it, too.
-In fact, a U.S. patent from 1979 shows the use of asbestos in bicycle brake pads, and a 1981 patent shows asbestos brake pads for exercise bicycles.
+While auto brakes have a history of asbestos use, some bicycle brakes have used it, too.
+In fact, a U.S. patent from 1979 shows the use of asbestos in bicycle brake pads, and a 1981 patent shows asbestos brake pads on exercise bicycles.

 The same research shows that asbestos exposure from bicycle brakes was lower than the environmental exposure limits.
 Still, brakes manufactured outside the United States may be less safe.
 For peace of mind, bike riders may want to check with their bicycle manufacturer about where they sourced the components.